September 8 - October 4

 The quintessential disaster of the twentieth century!

-“Respecting the health and safety of our patrons, cast, crew, volunteers, and staff, our run of Titanic has been postponed.
-The show will return September 8 through October 4, 2020.
+“Respecting the health and safety of our patrons, cast, crew, volunteers, and staff, our run of Titanic has been postponed and dates are pending.

 Current Ticket Holders will receive reservation priority before tickets are open to the general public.
 The Box Office will be calling all patrons who wish to exchange into the August performances.
 For refunds or to donate your tickets back to the theatre, please contact the Box Office at 717.397.7425.

 The Fulton Theatre administrative offices, including Box Office will remain accessible during this time.
 You can also read Marc Robin’s Letter on this issue here.